pedro-mendonca/Convert-PT-AO90/README.md

 ### 1.3.1

-*   Fix matching for exact words with titlecase on the replace pairs.
+*   Fix matching for words with exact case on the replace pairs.

 ### 1.3.0